Project-MONAI/tutorials/generative/maisi/README.md

 #### Training Configuration
 The training was performed with the following:
 - GPU: at least 60GB GPU memory for 512 &times; 512 &times; 512 volume
-- Actual Model Input (the size of image embedding in latent space) for the latent diffusion model: 128 &times; 128 &times; 128 for 512 &times; 512 &times; 512 volume
+- Actual Model Input (the size of 3D image feature in latent space) for the latent diffusion model: 128 &times; 128 &times; 128 for 512 &times; 512 &times; 512 volume
 - AMP: True

 #### Execute Training: